 Reporting Positive Test Results

 In the event that a student’s urine specimen produces a positive result, the Principal/designee shall meet with the student and his/her parent/guardian to disclose and discuss the test results.
 At this meeting, the Principal/designee shall advise the student and his/her parent/guardian of further procedural rights and discuss the options pertaining to the student’s eligibility.
+The meeting may occur in person, by telephone, or by technology such as Zoom.

 A student athlete who has tested positive or the student’s parent/guardian may contest the test results by notifying the Principal/designee within 72 hours of receipt of notice of the positive test result.
 The student and his/her parent/guardian shall have the opportunity to confer with the Medical Review Officer (MRO) as to the validity of the test results and the determination of a possible alternate medical explanation for a positive urine drug screen.
 Prior to the implementation of sanctions, the student athlete and his/her parent/guardian shall be entitled to present evidence in defense of the student.
 The Principal/designee may require written documentation including, but not limited to, a doctor's statement as evidence the student feels may have affected the test results.
 If when requested, the student fails to present written documentation to support his/her defense, s/he shall be subject to the sanctions for a positive test result provided in the policy.
 At the student’s expense, further laboratory analysis shall be conducted using the student’s remaining urine specimen preserved by the testing agency.